koter84/CLI-Gist-Runner/README.md

 you can update the gist-script with ` > gist --upgrade`

+## Environment Variables
+when you run a script through gist you can use the following environment variables in your script
+- GIST_PWD - the working dir from where the gist command was called

 ## Hiding files from CLI-Gist-Runner
 If you have a gist with multiple files, for instance because of a library you include in the main script, it's nice to hide the lib from autocomplete.
 To do this, you name the library file with ~~ at the beginning of the filename, like `~~mylibrary.sh`